Lamoda: History

-In 2023 more than 800 brands joined Lamoda, almost half of them domestic.
+In 2023, more than 800 brands joined Lamoda, almost half of them domestic.

-At the end of 2023 Lamoda launched offline stores under the Lamoda Sport brand.
+At the end of 2023, Lamoda launched offline stores under the Lamoda Sport brand.
 As of April 2024, the company included more than 90 stores throughout Russia.

-By 2024 the number of products on the Lamoda online platform exceeded 10 million, and the number of both global and local brands was more than 4,000.
+By 2024, the number of products on the Lamoda online platform exceeded 10 million, and the number of global and local brands exceeded 4,000.

-Also in 2024 Lamoda launched its clothing brands, which are manufactured in China and Turkey.
+Also in 2024, Lamoda launched its clothing brands, which are manufactured in China and Turkey.

 Lamoda took 19th place in the Forbes ranking of the "30 most expensive companies on the Runet" for 2024.